cop3402fall19/syllabus/projects/README.md

 - Perform dead code elimination
 - Add inequalities in conditional expressions
 - Implement for loops
+- Check that arithmetic and Boolean operations are not mixed

 ## Guide to the Command Line